 Wire forming is performed using several different processes each designed to achieve a different shape, pattern, or configuration.
 The methods of wire forming are used for other part production but have been adjusted for wire forming.

-The oldest method for wire forming is manually operated machines, which involves a hand lever and spindle.
+The oldest method for wire forming is manually operated machines, which involve a hand lever and spindle.
 Manual machines can be drawn or rotary die and have gears that increase the applied bending force.

 Coil, or spring wire forming, involves winding wire around a metal blank.
 It is also used for the manufacture of electrical coils where a conductive wire is evenly wound around a ferromagnetic core.
 Coil winding takes different forms depending on the final product.
 Electrical coils have to be more precisely wound than springs and can require more than one winding.